 The connecting rod is made of ductile iron.
 A rifle drilled port connects the two ends of the connecting rod.
 The rod features an automotive type split bearing on the crankshaft end and a bronze bushing on the wrist pin end.
 Tabs on the bearings fit into slots in the rod and cap.
-This keeps the bearing from spinning and lines up the hole with the rifle drilled When the wrist pin bushing is replaced, it must be honed to the final dimensions after being pressed into the connecting rod.
+These keep the bearing from spinning and line up the hole with the rifle drilled port.
+When the wrist pin bushing is replaced, it must be honed to the final dimensions after being pressed into the connecting rod.
 The hole in the bushing must also align with the rifle drilled port.
 Be certain to keep each connecting rod cap with its matching rod.
 The rod caps must also be oriented correctly on the rod.
 Match marks are provided on the rod as shown.

 Once the connecting rods and crosshead assemblies have been removed, the crankshaft is readily visible.
 Note the lubrication holes on the bearing journals.
-Also note the spray nozzles on the crankshaft.
-These nozzles spray oil up into the crosshead guide.
-The top of the crankcase is fitted with a breather which prevents entry of foreign material into the crankcase but allows any excess pressure in the crankcase to be safely vented.
+Also note the spray nozzles on the crankshaft which spray oil up into the crosshead guide.
+A breather is fitted on top of the crankcase to prevent entry of foreign material into the crankcase but will allow any excess pressure in the crankcase to be safely vented.

-#20 BEARING COVER PLATE
+#18 BEARING COVER PLATE